 10 ways raising a physically literate child is like raising a reader

-On the last page a little card intended for parents caught my attention: “How to raise a reader.”
+In late August, I picked up a local paper in a coffee shop.
+Among all the back-to-school inserts, a little card on the last page, intended for parents, caught my attention: “How to raise a reader.”
 After reading it I realized that I could easily replace the word “reader” with the words “physically literate child.”

 1. Make reading/physical literacy a family value